 “Hey.”
 His voice was raw, sad.

 “You know,” Aidan began, voice so quiet I could barely hear him.
 “You kind of look like your head’s on fire.
-What with your hair in the wind and all.”
+What with your red hair in the wind and all.”

 “Yup.
 Hot-headed,” I said.
 “That’s me.”

-He cracked an unsteady smile.
+He cracked an unsteady grin.
 “You’re punny.”

 There was a beat.
-And then I said, voice matter-of-fact, “What’s wrong, Aidan?”
+And then I said, voice matter-of-fact: “What’s wrong, Aidan?”